Skip to main content

 For information on how to make an application, what our entry requirements are, and what supporting documentation is required, please see our PhD webpage.

-To make an on-line application, you would need to visit this web-page and then click on one of the two buttons in the right-hand column of the web-page (for either ‘full-time’ or ‘part-time’ study, depending upon which study mode you wish to apply for).
+To make an on-line application, you would need to visit this web-page and then access the portal to the online application system, by clicking on one of the two options given on the web-page (for either ‘full-time’ or ‘part-time’ study, depending upon which study mode you wish to apply for).

 Notifying the School of Law that you wish to apply for GTA funding